Skip to content

 Behavior:

-• Graceful mode (default): runs ralph loops stop per member, polls for 60s
+• Graceful mode (default): sends SIGTERM to brain members (multiplexer handles shutdown), runs ralph loops stop for standard members, polls for 60s

 • Cleans state.json entries